edinburgh-napier/SET09102/notes/unit2_processes/issues.md

 <summary>7.
 Monitor and Track Progress</summary>
 <p>As the subtasks are addressed, track the progress of each one individually.
 The completion of
 all subtasks should lead to the resolution of the original, larger issue.
-Use tools like GitHub Milestones, Jira Epics, or Kanban boards to visualize the breakdown and progress of the subtasks.
+Use tools like GitHub Milestones, Jira Epics, or Kanban boards to visualise the breakdown and progress of the subtasks.
 </p>
 </details>